Karlyoo/intern/JCAS/isac_xapp.md

 ✅ action item: from chei-chun
 -
 - trace the code in both oai and Flexric
-- the newest version of FlexRIC.——> it needs the private repository,requires Eurecom Gitlab account.
+- the newest version of FlexRIC for ISAC function .——> it needs the private repository,requires Eurecom Gitlab account.

 ref:https://bubbleran.com/docs/devops-guide/flexric/developers-guide/xapp/xapp-programming/usr